karremrajareddy-blip/Awesome-MCP-Server/README.md

    git clone https://github.com/AIAnytime/MCP-Servers.git
    cd MCP-Servers
    ```
 2. Navigate to the desired server folder.
+Follow the respective README.md file for instructions.
 3. Watch the MCP Playlist on AI Anytime YT Channel if you face any problem.

 ## 📢 Contribute